 An Affiliated Page Link is a Link between Pages From the Same Owners

-Might Google rank links to pages differently based a perception of how related or affiliated those pages might be to each other?
+Might Google rank links to pages differently based on a perception of how related or affiliated those pages might be to each other?
 For instance, if three pages authored by the same person link to a fourth page, and two other pages, each written by other people, also link to that fourth page, should the three links from the same author count as passing along three times as much link weight as the links from the independently written pages?

 A patent granted to Google today shows how the search engine might analyze how “affiliated” pages or sites are to each other, and how their degree of affiliation might influence the amount of weight passed along by each link.

 So, for instance, a page that has two links pointing to another page might not pass along twice as much link weight as a single link from that page.
-A site that has 20 links from its pages to another page may not pass along 20 times as much link weight as a link from one page would.
+A site with 20 links from its pages to another page may not pass along 20 times as much link weight as a link from one page would.

 Interlinking between pages and sites: For instance, Google might look at all the links between pages on the web, and pages or sites that are more closely interlinked to each other might be considered to be affiliated.